What we know about the small plane crash near the Carlisle Airport

 CARLISLE, Pa.
-(WHTM) — State Police are investigating a small plane crash that left two men injured.
+(WHTM) — State Police are assisting in the investigation into a small plane crash that left two men injured.

 It happened at around 2:30 p.m.
 Sunday near the Carlisle Airport in South Middleton Township, Cumberland County.